-The accessibility test of the EWS experiments module on embedded the web server can run well on some types of web browsers such as Mozilla Firefox, Internet Explorer, Google Chrome and Opera.
-Figure 11 shows the accessibility test of the remote lab.
+The accessibility test of the EWS experiments module on embedded the web server can run well on some types of web browsers such as Mozilla Firefox, Internet ExplorAirin.

 Figure 11.
 Accessibility Test of the Remote Lab

 Figure 12.
 Bandwidth Test